VicoHBB/nvim/README.md

 * [ ] Review plugins
 * [ ] Clean plugins (There are to many, and don't even use)
 * [ ] Review keybindings
-    - [ ] Improve keybindings for git acctions
+    - [ ] Improve keybindings for git actions
     - [ ] Add descriptions to keybindings
 * [ ] Update `cmake-tools` configuration
 * [ ] Configure `overseer` properly